-Citations are important because it helps Google to trust your business.
+Citations are important because they help Google to trust your business.
 If Google sees consistent citations of your business name, address, and phone number, it counts it to be trustworthy information.
 Conflicting info about a business can negatively impact your SEO.

 The first thing is to make sure that your business information is displayed on your site where it’s easy to find.
 For instance, it can be on your homepage, in your footer, or on a contact us page.

-To avoid inconsistency when adding citations to other websites, it can be good to use a Listing Management solution like SEMrusch offers.
+To avoid inconsistency when adding citations to other websites, it can be good to use a Listing Management solution like Semrush offers.

 To improve your local SEO even more, you should check where your competitors are and get on those sites as well.
 And don’t forget to remove duplicate citations since they can push your rankings down due to inconsistencies in data.